 With a new technology consideration, cost poses a factor in the decision-making process.
 While some Tag Management solutions (TMS) come at a price, the free TMS options require investing in the solution design, removal of what could be years’ worth of remnant code, and implementation of the TMS leading to upfront cost investment.

 Maintenance costs that incur post-implementation need consideration, that involve budgeting for IT resources and a plan for keeping up with the continual updates and enhancements.

 However, Tag Management Solutions offer tremendous value compared to the tangible and intangible costs of managing vendors, agencies, departments, tracking down issues and continual troubleshooting, waiting on production cycles and resource availability.

 What Are Some “easy” Tag Management Fixes That Could Be Applied for Quick Results?

 Common tasks such as deploying existing tags across a new set of pages, or eliminating a technology that is no longer used.
 Rather than having to schedule development resources and cycles or searching for random code in every source repository, Tag Management systems allow users to make changes globally according to the process saving considerable time.

-The combination of shifting audience dynamics and increasing marketing technology complexity requires marketers to be hands on, proactive and data based in their approach.
-So understanding what tags are and how they work contribute to marketers ability to create and manage exceptional online experiences and to measure omni-channel effectiveness.
+The combination of shifting audience dynamics and increasing marketing technology complexity requires marketers to be hands-on, proactive, and data-based in their approach.
+So understanding what tags are and how they work contributes to marketers ability to create and manage exceptional online experiences and to measure omnichannel effectiveness.